Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Recurrence Relations

-which is an implicit equation on $\sigma_b,\sigma_w$; and generally outputs a critical line in $\sigma_b$--$\sigma_w$ plane.
-The parameter $\chi_{\mathcal J}^{\star}$ has to be calculated on case-by-case basis either using Eq.~\eqref{eq:chi} or using the method presented in the next section.
-Everywhere on a critical line $\mathcal J^{l_0,l}$ saturates to a constant or vanishes algebraically.
+Eq.~\eqref{eq:crit} is an implicit equation on $\sigma_b,\sigma_w$ and generally outputs a critical line in $\sigma_b$--$\sigma_w$ plane.
+The parameter $\chi_{\mathcal J}^{\star}$ has to be calculated on a case-by-case basis using either \eqref{eq:chi} or the method presented in the next section.
+Everywhere on the critical line, $\mathcal J^{l_0,l}$ saturates to a constant or behaves algebraically.

-When the condition $\chi^\star_{\mathcal K} = 1$ is added, we are left with a critical point\footnote{Scale-invariant activation functions are more forgiving: away from the critical point $\mathcal K^l$ scales algebraically with $l$.}.
-Critical lines and points, as well as critical exponents are summarized in Table~\ref{t:1}.
-This analysis of criticality at infinite width agrees with \cite{roberts2021principles}, where $\chi_\perp$ is to be identified with $\chi^\star_{\mathcal J}$.
-In particular, condition \eqref{eq:crit} ensures that NTK is $O(1)$ at initialization.
+When the condition $\chi^\star_{\mathcal K} = 1$ is added, we are left with a critical point\footnote{Scale-invariant activation functions are more forgiving: away from the critical point, $\mathcal K^l$ scales algebraically with $l$.}.
+This analysis of criticality at infinite width agrees with \citet{roberts2021principles}, where $\chi_\perp$ is to be identified with $\chi^\star_{\mathcal J}$; and \citet{schoenholz2016deep, martens2021rapid}, where their analysis based on the equivalent $\chi_1$ or $C^\prime(1)$ only works for bounded activation functions.
+In particular, condition \eqref{eq:crit} together with $\chi^\star_{\mathcal K} = 1$ ensures that NTK is $O(1)$ at initialization.

-\subsection{Empirical diagnostic of criticality}
+\subsection{Empirical Diagnostic of Criticality}

-Partial Jacobians provide a clear practical way to diagnose whether the network is critical or not.
-This method is ultimately rooted in the fact that in order to compute $\mathcal J^{l_0,l}$ one does not have to propagate the signal through the entire network, collecting non-universal effects.
-Proper choice of $l_0$ and $l$ allows one to minimize the non-universal effects and cleanly extract $\chi^\star_\mathcal{J}$.
-This method can be straightforwardly implemented in PyTorch \cite{NEURIPS2019_9015} using hooks.
+APJN $\mathcal J^{l_0,l}$ provides a clear practical way to diagnose whether the network is critical or not.
+Proper choice of $l_0$ and $l$ allows us to minimize the non-universal effects and cleanly extract $\chi^\star_\mathcal{J}$.

 Recurrence relation \eqref{eq:jac_rec}, supplemented with the initial condition $\mathcal J^{l_0,l_0+1}=\chi_{\mathcal J}^{l_0}$, can be formally solved as